12 Best Places to Live in Mexico (By Quality of Life)

 1. Cancun

-Imagine a place where crystal-clear waters meet endless sunshine.
-Cancun is that dream come true.
-It’s not just a tourist hotspot; it’s also one of the best Mexico towns to live in.
-Here, life is a blend of modern amenities and natural beauty.
+Imagine waking up to crystal-clear waters and endless sunshine—Cancun is the dream.
+This city isn’t just a vacation spot; it’s one of the best Mexico towns to live in, offering a mix of modern amenities and stunning natural beauty.

 2. Guanajuato